 The live events will take the form of a public recording studio, visualizing the forms production and postproduction that are deployed in video and that shape our mediated realities.

 Het Nieuwe Instituut has invited designers and artists Koos Breen and Jeannette Schlütter to design a ‘set’ for the series in which the conversations will take place.
 The edited videos by Tanja Busking will form the basis for an ongoing exchange across different media platforms.

 Reading Donald: This is America

 This is America, a video by Donald Glover, also known as Childish Gambino, will be examined and discussed during this event.
 References from the video will form the basis of a lively debate between scholars, artists and journalists about the status of racism and use of propaganda in modern day America.
 With Esperanza Denswil, Malique Mohamud, Marina Otero, Rob Schröder and Melanin Kris.
 Moderation by Shay Kreuger.

 For the Record: Reading Apeshit

-This event will examine and discuss the music video Apeshit by the Carters, also known as Beyoncé and Jay-Z. The choreography and the selected artworks from the Louvre collection will form the basis for a debate on forms of representation, performance and decolonizing cultural institutions.
-With speakers Davide Belotta (dancer and choreographer), Imara Limon (curator Amsterdam Museum) and Nathalie Hartjes (director Showroom MAMA).
+This event examined and discussed the music video Apeshit by The Carters, also known as Beyoncé and Jay-Z. The choreography and the selected artworks from the Louvre collection formed the basis for a debate on forms of representation, performance and decolonizing cultural institutions.
+With speakers Davide Bellotta (dancer and choreographer), Imara Limon (curator Amsterdam Museum) and Nathalie Hartjes (director Showroom MAMA).
 The evening will be moderated by Shay Kreuger.
 This event is part of For the Record, a research project on the technologies, spatial design and forms of representation in contemporary video culture.